This sound is music to marketers’ ears as they eagerly wait for conversions.

 Why Should You Optimize Your Call-to-Action Button?

-“Buy now!” is one of the most common examples of a CTA, and although we can’t exactly say that it’s something to write home about, it’s OK to use it from time to time.
+“Buy now!” is one of the most common examples of a CTA, and although it’s not exactly something to write home about, it’s OK to use it from time to time.

 Still, more elaborate and specific wording can actually make a big difference.
 The more precise, detailed, and creative you are, the more effective your CTAs will be.